-The Medford aggregation plan contains legal documents, technical options for the opt-out process and communication and outreach plan.
-It also contains the most recent improvements and updates according to both the Department of Energy Resources (DOER) and the Department of Public Utilities (DPU) as of the time we received it from Good Energy.
+The Medford Aggregation Plan contains legal documents, technical options for the opt-out process, and a communication and outreach plan.
+It also contains the most recent improvements and updates according to both the Department of Energy Resources (DOER) and the Department of Public Utilities (DPU).
 The Massachusetts Good Energy Team continually reviews DPU municipal aggregation dockets for the most recent decisions and aggregation plan improvements.
 The vote of the City Council to approve the aggregation plan and submit the aggregation plan to DOER and DPU is to accept the general concept of aggregation under the municipal aggregation law (MGL Chapter 164, Section 134(a)).

 |3-6||Formal Petition to DPU for approval of this plan|

 |7-29||Historical overview of aggregation in Medford, including certified City Council vote, contract to hire Good Energy, placeholders for City Council vote approving this plan, DOER comments on this plan, public comments on this plan.|

 |32||Key features include price protection, Consumer protection, green energy option amounts (default – 5%, options to 0% or 100% green)|